CederGroupHub/alabos/docs/source/task_definition.md

 ### Large file storage
 Considering the size limit of each MongoDB document (< 16MB), it is not recommended to store large files in the result.
 Instead, we provide a class called `LargeResult` to store the large file in GridFS in MongoDB.
-To use, you can return the `LargeResult` object in the result dictionary.

-For example, you would like to store a large file in the result.
+For example, you would like to store a large result.
 You can do it like this:

 ```python
 from alab_management import BaseTask, LargeResult